ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

 ## Efficient use of this command
 {: #ibmcloud-command-efficient}

-A `--region` paramater can be passed to any of the commands.
+A `--region` paramater can be passed to any of the command.
 The value of this parameter should be the ibmcloud region of the toolchain.
-This eliminates the need for the CLI to figure out the region of the toolchain, making it more efficient and reliable.
+This eliminates the need for the CLI to figure out which region the toolchain is in, making it more efficient and reliable.
 This parameter is optional for backward compatibility.

 {: codeblock}